Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

-The information architecture will typically consist of a description of the baseline and target architectures with a series of transitions defined that can be executed and which would be described on roadmap diagrams.
+The information architecture will typically consist of a description of the baseline and target architectures, with a series of transitions defined that can be executed and that would be described on Roadmap diagrams.

 Learn More: Information Architecture

-The application architecture will typically consist of a description of the baseline and target architectures with a series of transitions defined that can be executed and which would be described on roadmap diagrams.
+The application architecture will typically consist of a description of the baseline and target architectures, with a series of transitions defined that can be executed and that would be described on Roadmap diagrams.

 Learn More: Application Architecture

-The technology architecture underpins the other architectures providing a description of the logical, physical and virtual infrastructure that supports the execution of application services which in turn support information and business functions and services.
+The technology architecture underpins the other architectures, providing a description of the logical, physical and virtual infrastructure that supports the execution of application services that in turn support information and business functions and services.